mattschlosser/php-totp/README.md

 ```

 Sometimes Base64 is also used.
 PHP provides built-in Base64 encoding and decoding, but for consistency _php-totp_ also
-provides a `Base64` codec class that operates identically to the `Base32` class, except it works with Base64.
+provides a `Base64` codec class that operates identically to the `Base32` class, except with Base64.

 ### Minimising the secret's unencrypted availability

 You should strive to minimise the time that the shared secret is unencrypted in RAM.
 Whenever you are using it, whether
 to provision or to verify, you should only retrieve it just before you are ready to use it, you should discard it as
 soon as you no longer need it, and you should ensure that the variable containing the secret is securely erased before
 it is discarded.
-If you don't do this the unecrypted secret could remain "visible" in memory that is no longer in use by
+If you don't do this the unecrypted secret could remain "visible" in memory that is no longer used by
 your app.
-The `scrubString()` function in the `\Equit\Totp` namespace is available to achieve this - simply pass it the
+The `scrubString()` function in the `\Equit\Totp` namespace is available to achieve this - pass it the string
-string variable containing the secret and it will overwrite the string with random bytes.
+variable containing the secret and it will overwrite the string with random bytes.

 All code in the _php-totp_ library that is intended for use with TOTP secrets scrubs its data in this way to help
 prevent unexpected visibility of TOTP secrets.
 This includes the `Totp` class, the `TotpSecret` class and the `Base32`